APogue/APogue.github.io/_includes/UCLA-administrative-sections/section-1.md

-At the time of the pro-Palestinian protests at UCLA that would ultimately lead to violence that made national headlines, other students were mostly caught up watching livestreams as helicopters hovered overhead, loud enough to interrupt meetings.
+When the pro-Palestinian protests---that ultimately led to violence that made national headlines---were happening at UCLA, other students were mostly caught up watching livestreams as helicopters hovered overhead, loud enough to interrupt meetings.
 I, on the other hand, happened upon a [Daily Bruin article](https://dailybruin.com/2024/04/25/student-onlookers-express-differing-opinions-on-pro-palestine-encampment),